-Gas from Heidrun is piped to Tjeldbergodden in mid-Norway and provides the feedstock for the Equinor’s methanol plant there.
+Gas from Heidrun is piped to Tjeldbergodden in Møre og Romsdal, where it is used as feedstock for Equinor’s methanol factory.

-From 2001, the field has also been tied to Åsgard Transport.
-Heidrun gas is piped through this trunkline to Kårstø north of Stavanger and on to Dornum in Germany – a total distance of roughly 1400 kilometres.
+From 2001 the field has also been tied in to the Åsgard transport pipeline.
+Heidrun gas is exported to Kårstø near Stavanger, and on to Dornum in Germany – a total distance of roughly 1400 kilometres.

-The injection facility is able to handle just over 110,000 barrels of produced water per day.
+The injection facility is able to handle just over 110,000 barrels of water per day.

 Production: Oil and gas